taufiqelrahman/hoverzoom-js/README.md

 ⸻

-Made with ❤️ for building a lightweight plugin to zoom images on hover.
+Made with ❤️ for building a lightweight, high-performance image zoom plugin.